 Skip to content

-How to Fix: Safari Keeps Crashing on iPhone/iPad
+Fix: Safari Keeps Crashing on iPhone & iPad

-Safari Browser is full of features that make it easy to use for users, but sometimes the Safari browser might crash on your iPhone or iPad.
-So, in such cases, you can try out different fixes, such as restarting your iPhone/iPad, updating to the latest version, clearing browsing history and website data, turning off JavaScript, and disabling iCloud and Safari syncing.
+In such cases, you can try different fixes, such as restarting devices, updating to the latest version, clearing browsing history and website data, and re-enabling data syncing.

-This is an essential thing one should give a try.
+It is an essential thing to try.
 Just like a PC, your iPhone needs to restart sometimes.

-Restarting your phone will give it a new process to start.
+Restarting your phone will give it a new working process.
 More specifically, restarting your phone clears the memory, deletes all the temporary files, and restores everything to a cleaner state.

-If your Safari crashes because of some temporary files, it will not crash again.
-Just revisit the site to check if Safari is fixed.
+If your Safari crashes because of some temporary files, restarting it will help to fix it.

 1. Open your Settings app on iOS.